Why you don’t want a cheap ozone therapy machine

 Oxygen

-Using room air is going to produce a lot of harmful gas contaminants once it goes through the generator.
+• Room air will produce a lot of harmful gas contaminants once it goes through the generator.
 This is only good for air purification or making ozone water.

 Accuracy

-A medical ozone generator must produce accurate readings of ozone.
+A medical ozone generator must produce consistently accurate readings of ozone.

-For example, we’ve tested machines that say they put out 40 gamma of ozone at a certain setting but were actually producing 120 gamma.
-This concentration is way to high and will damage the cells.
+For example, we’ve tested machines that say they put out 40 gamma of ozone at a certain setting but actually produced 120 gamma.
+This concentration is way too high and will damage the cells.

-Therefore, a medical ozone generator must be accurate.
+That’s why it’s crucial for medical grade ozone generators to be accurate.
 Every single ozone generator needs to be quality tested and calibrated for accuracy.

 Issues with cheap ozone therapy generators

-All the cheap ozone generators we have seen on the market do not meet the above criteria.
-They are cheap because they cut corners in the materials used and the quality control procedures taken - producing inaccurate concentrations and impurities in the gas.
+None of the cheap ozone generators we have seen on the market meet the above criteria.
+They’re cheap because they skimp on the materials used and the quality control procedures taken — producing inaccurate concentrations and impurities in the gas.

-A cheap ozone generator is typically below $600.
+A cheap ozone generator typically costs less than $600.

-If they invested appropriately into the ozone technology, they would not be able to sell it for less than $600.
+If the manufacturers invested appropriately into the ozone technology, they would not be able to sell it for less than $600.

 So they cut corners.